ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab02.md

 <http://www.cs.ucsb.edu/~pconrad/cs56/16W/labs/lab03/code>

-Since one of the things we are coping is a subdirectory, we'll need to use a `cp` `-r` command, like this:
+Since one of the things we are copying is a subdirectory, we'll need to use a `cp` `-r` command, like this:

     cp -r /cs/faculty/pconrad/public_html/cs56/16W/labs/lab03/code/* .